County prosecutors in Michigan can begin criminalizing abortion, Court of Appeals rules - NewsBreak

 Related

-LANSING, Mich., (WPBN/WGTU) -- Governor Gretchen Whitmer announced she filed an amicus brief Wednesday night with the Michigan Supreme Court in support of preserving the statewide injunction issued in May, preventing the enforcement of the state's 1931 abortion law.
-Prior story: Michigan abortion providers celebrate abortion ban injunction.
-“Last night,...
+LANSING, Mich. - Gov. Whitmer announced she filed an amicus brief Wednesday night with the Michigan Supreme Court in support of preserving the statewide injunction issued in May, preventing the enforcement of the state's 1931 abortion law.
+Officials say the motion is the latest in a string of recent legal...

 Primary Election: The candidates battling to face Governor Whitmer in November